wes06/linobyte/README.md

 By translating machine possibilities into "human" affordances and human actions into machine commands, interfaces are one of the main actors when preventing, communicating and correcting errors.
 Exploring old interfaces - I call core ROM an interface because at some points it is written by an human, when creating the data and when weaving the wire - that are at a much lower level (closer to the hardware) lets us deal with errors that we no longer have to deal with on a daily basis.

 To the extent that you have to become partly machine to interact with a machine, new interfaces which make machines closer to human (dealing with letters, words, instead of bits and bytes) allows us to keep being human while dealing with complex tasks.

-Making regular users go through the effort of becoming more machine to write a simple word might bring some appreciation into the quantity and quality of the safety nets that we have in our devices today.
+So, making regular users go through the effort of becoming more machine to write a simple word might bring some appreciation into the quantity and quality of the safety nets that we have in our devices today.

 ## Important dates: